Easy Fig Chutney Recipe (Fresh or Dried Figs)

 EQUIPMENT NEEDED

-- Paring knife and cutting board
+- A sharp paring knife and cutting board

-- Medium-size saucepan
+- Medium-size non-reflective saucepan

 - Food Processor or blender